Why sustainability is important to the adhesive tape industry

 Afera’s 7th webinar in COVID-19 lockdown exit series explored the European legislative business case for embracing “sustainability” in its various forms

 The second-to-last biweekly Webinar targeting issues around the European “lockdown exit”, Afera’s recent interactive session offered an outside-in regulatory view of the relationship between business recovery and sustainability in the European tape industry.
-(The last of the series, an inside-out view of “The state of sustainability in adhesive tapes”, will be held 3 September.)
+(The last of the series provided an inside-out view of “The state of sustainability in adhesive tapes”.)

 50 Afera Member Company delegates tuned in to learn about the standardised definition of sustainability and all related E.U. initiatives, including the United Nations Sustainable Development Goals, the European Green Deal, the Circular Economy Action Plan, the updated Packaging and Packaging Waste Directive, the Chemicals Strategy for Sustainability, the updated E.U.
 Climate Law, the Single-Use Plastics Directive and sustainable COVID-19 crisis recovery efforts.